aabhiyann/audio-classification-cnn/README.md

 - **Experiment 1** (capacity reduction) in `03_cnn_improved.ipynb`: reducing the Dense layer from 64 → 32 halved parameters but did not improve generalization on the tiny 60-sample subset.
 - **Experiment 2** (Dropout on small dataset) in `03_cnn_improved.ipynb`: strong Dropout (0.5) further hurt performance, showing that heavy regularization + very little data leads to underfitting.
 - **Full-data experiments** in `04_cnn_full_data.ipynb`: trained baseline CNN and CNN+Dropout(0.5) on all 610 clips (440 train / 78 val / 92 test).
 The Dropout model is our final chosen model with ≈92% test accuracy and test loss ≈0.24.
-- **Final submission notebook** `FINAL_project_submission.ipynb`: comprehensive notebook consolidating all experiments, results, visualizations, and conclusions for final project submission.
+- **Final submission notebook** `FINAL_project_submission.ipynb` (in root directory and `notebooks/` folder): comprehensive notebook consolidating all experiments, results, comprehensive metrics (accuracy, precision, recall, F1-score for validation and test sets), visualizations, and conclusions for final project submission. **This is our primary submission.**
 - **CRNN experiments** in `02_crnn_explore.ipynb`: hybrid CNN + Bidirectional GRU model reaching ≈78.69% validation accuracy.
 - **ViT experiments** in `02_ViT_exlore.ipynb`: transformer-style classifier that underperforms (~35–40% validation accuracy), illustrating the limits of complex models with limited data.
 - **Transfer learning experiments** in `05_transfer_learning.ipynb`: YAMNet embeddings (averaged) + Dense head reaching ≈62% test accuracy.